satoshiiizuka/siggraph2017_inpainting/README.md

 - [nn](https://github.com/torch/nn)
 - [image](https://github.com/torch/image)
 - [nngraph](https://github.com/torch/nngraph)
-- [torch-opencv](https://github.com/VisionLabs/torch-opencv) (optional, but required for post-processing)
+- [torch-opencv](https://github.com/VisionLabs/torch-opencv) (optional, required for post-processing)

 The packages of `nn`, `image`, and `nngraph` should be a part of a standard Torch7 install.
 For information on how to install Torch7 please see the [official torch documentation](http://torch.ch/docs/getting-started.html) on the subject.
 The `torch-opencv` is OpenCV bindings for LuaJit+Torch, which can be installed via `luarocks install cv` after installing OpenCV 3.1.
 Please see the [instruction page](https://github.com/VisionLabs/torch-opencv/wiki/Installation) for more detailed information.

+**17/09/2020 Note:** If you fail to install Torch7 with current GPUs, please try the [self-contained Torch installation repository (unofficial)]( https://github.com/nagadomi/distro) by [@nadadomi](https://github.com/nagadomi), which supports CUDA10.1, Volta, and Turing.

 ## Usage

-First, download the model by running the download script:
+First, download the models by running the download script:

 ```
 bash download_model.sh